Finding the Best Car Vacuum in 2018

 6. Black & Decker MAX Lithium Pivot Vacuum

 Another great product offered by Stanley Black & Decker is the MAX Lithium Pivoting Vacuum which is powered by an amazing 20-volt lithium-ion battery that delivers plenty of power for great suction.
 The vacuum is completely cordless and the battery is rechargeable.
 The head of the vacuum pivots for easy cleaning in hard to reach areas, and adds to its compact design so that storage is easy and space-efficient.
-This cordless handheld vacuum has a well-designed spin cycle that spins debris away from the filter so that the suction power remains strong throughout the entire vacuum session.
+This cordless hand vacuum has a well-designed spin cycle that spins debris away from the filter so that the suction power remains strong throughout the entire vacuum session.
 The vacuum design also features a 3-stage filtration system.
 This vacuum has some of the best consumer ratings out there with many boasting high suction power and a great battery even after 5 years of usage.
+Thanks to its portable size, it’s one of the best car vacuum cleaner models out there.

 5. Dyson V6 Cord-Free Stick Vacuum